My investment portfolio and 8 levels of risk

 Others would allow third-party lending companies to publish their loans on the platform and let you buy shares of those loans for an interest rate.
 Kind of the same thing, with and without a middleman.
 Of course, the interest rate you’re offered is smaller than the one the borrower pays to the lending company.
 This way you both take a cut of the profit.

-The loan types come in all sorts of colours: short-term (payday loans, I stay away from those as I consider them unethical and detrimental to society), business loans, travel, agricultural, etc. Different individuals or businesses might need capital for a shorter or longer-term at some point.
+The loan types come in all sorts of colors: short-term (payday loans, I stay away from those as I consider them unethical and detrimental to society), business loans, travel, agricultural, etc. Different individuals or businesses might need capital for a shorter or longer-term at some point.
 Getting a loan from these lending companies is faster and easier than getting one from a bank.

-I’m using Crowdcube and Seedrs to invest in European startups that either already have a product or they are in the idea phase.
-The companies I invest in create things that I like, and I believe in.
+I’m using Crowdcube and Seedrs to invest in European startups that either have a working product or they are in the idea phase.
+The companies I invest in create things that I like and believe in.
 Most of them, at least.
 Some of them, I hope not all of them, will fail and I won’t see any return from my investments.
 But maybe a few will become the next Revolut, or Airbnb or Spotify.
 And I’ll get back a lot more capital than I put in.

 I don’t get a t-shirt or whatever as I would get if I would fund a project on Kickstarter.
 I get equity in a company based on their valuation at funding time.
 And I’ll hold on to it until I get an opportunity to sell that equity, hopefully for a profit.

 I’d be able to sell them when the company gets publicly listed.
-Of if the company wants to buy back shares from the market to increase their equity.
+Or if the company wants to buy back shares from the market to increase their equity.
 Or if the company is bought by a competitor, along with my shares.

 My investments in these startups range from 50 GBP to 150 GBP, token amounts, to be honest.
 So, nothing big lost or gained.
-It’s mostly for the thrill and excitement for something new that has the potential to be great.
+It’s mostly for the thrill and excitement of something new that has the potential to be great.
 And maybe later I can use my experience gained here for something more serious.

 Last year I got sucked into the crypto hype a bit and now I own some crypto.
 I owned a plethora of shitcoins in the beginning.
 Now I’ve cut back just to 3 of them: BTC, XRP, ETH.
 Nevertheless, my crypto portfolio is 60-70% lower than what it was last year by this time.
 And it’s not because I sold any of it, but apparently, I’m a hodler.